Traceability for Clothing

 At Rapanui we believe that if we give our customers freely accessible and detailed information about where our clothing comes from, and how it is made, they will be more able to make an informed choice, and shop sustainably.
-So at Rapanui we created our traceability maps – maps that allow you to trace the source of the product, in detail, from seed to shop.
+So we created our traceability maps to allow customers to trace the source of the product from seed to shop.

 When we developed this concept, our traceability maps were among the first to trace the product supply chain right down to the planting of the seed, the fabrics, manufacturing, energy use and transport, as well as mixing in ecolabelling and thinking about post purchase impact.
 Our vision is traceability from Seed to Shop.
-Uniquely we've made these trace maps are available for every single product in the Rapanui collection:
+Uniquely we've made these trace maps available for every product we make.

-- We provide details and images right back to the people who pick the cotton in the fields, pictures inside the factory where the cotton is cut and sewn, plus the full journey from truck, to boat, to warehouse in the UK.
-You can even get this on your smartphone from the swingtags in our stores or stockists.
+We provide details and images right back to the people who pick the cotton in the fields, pictures inside the factory where the cotton is cut and sewn, plus the full journey from truck, to boat, to warehouse in the UK.
+You can even get this on your smartphone from the labels inside our clothes.

-Even though we're still working on it, we’re really proud of our supply chain.
-Traceability is a great way to open up the doors at any company, and it's exactly because we feel we've got a good supply chain, that we like the idea of sharing it, inviting you to have a tour around the place.
-The best bit is that once consumers can see exactly what’s going on; where our clothing comes from and how it is made, they tend to shop more sustainably.
+Even though we're still working on it, we are really proud of our supply chain.
+Traceability is a great way to open up the doors at any company.
+Because we feel we've got a good supply chain, we like the idea of sharing it, inviting you to have a tour around the place.
+The best bit is that once consumers can see exactly where our clothing comes from, how it was made and who made it they tend to shop more sustainably.

-Proof of this?
-It took days to gather all the information about our supply chain needed to get a handle on where our clothing comes from, and how it is made.
-And, to be honest, traceability is as simple as that.
-Sure bigger brands have more complex supply chains and have more work to do - but they also have more resources.
-We don't see any reason why all clothing brands could not do exactly what we have done: Improve traceability on products we've made in the past, that exist in the present and those that we are designing for the market of tomorrow.
+We are not a company that tries to argue for right or wrong.
+Our duty is to make it easier for people to find out where clothing comes from, how it is made and who made it.
+Consumers can make their own minds up from there - until then we can't blame them for not having the right information.
+They don't need to be told off.
+They need to be shown.
+Sure bigger brands have more complex supply chains and have more work to do - it would definitely take more time - but they also have more resources.
+Our opinion?
+We don't see any reason why all clothing brands could not do something similar.
+But regardless of the rest, whilst our data continues to show consumers responding to our information, we will continue to improve traceability on products we've made in the past, that exist in the present and those that we are designing for the future.